pact-foundation/pact.io/pact_broker/README.md

     * example Sequel configuration for mysql `{adapter: "mysql2", database: "pact_broker", username: 'pact_broker', password: 'pact_broker', :encoding => 'utf8'}`
 `
 * Please ensure you use `encoding: 'utf8'` in your Sequel options to avoid encoding issues.
 * For production usage, use a web application server like [Phusion Passenger](https://www.phusionpassenger.com) or [Nginx](http://nginx.org/) to serve the Pact Broker application.
 You'll need to read up on the documentation for these yourself as it is beyond the scope of this documentation.
-See the [wiki][reverse-proxy-docs] for instructions on using a reverse proxy with SSL.
+See the [wiki](configuration/configuration.md#running-the-broker-behind-a-reverse-proxy) for instructions on using a reverse proxy with SSL.
 * Ensure the environment variable `RACK_ENV` is set to `production`.
 * Deploy to your location of choice.